>> this is always a work in progress… but here is something of a short and scattered set of resources. please add more!!!! >>>

 - Posey-Maddox, Linn (2014) When Middle-Class Parents Choose Urban Schools: Class, Race, and the Challenge of Equity in Public Education

 - When middle-class parents engage in urban school communities, they can bring a host of positive benefits, including new educational opportunities and greater diversity.
 But their involvement can also unintentionally marginalize less-affluent parents and diminish low-income students’ access to the improving schools.
-In response, Posey-Maddox argues that school reform efforts, which usually equate improvement with rising test scores and increased enrollment, need to have more equity-focused policies in place to ensure that low-income families also benefit from—and participate in—school change.
+Posey-Maddox argues that such efforts, which usually equate improvement with rising test scores and increased enrollment, need to have more equity-focused policies to ensure that low-income families also benefit from—and participate in—school change.

 - Cucchiara, Maia Bloomfield and Erin McNamara Horvat (2009) “Perils and Promises: Middle-Class Parental Involvement in Urban Schools”

-- Middle-class parents bring myriad resources to urban schools and can be catalysts for change.
+- This academic article shows how middle-class parents can bring resources to urban schools and be catalysts for change.
 However, the relationship between parental involvement and widespread benefit was mediated by parents’ own goals and perspectives as well as by the larger social context.
-Furthermore, compared to a more individualistic approach to parental involvement, a collective orientation is more sustainable and has greater potential for benefiting all children in the school, without regard to their social class.
+A collective orientation (rather than individualistic) is more sustainable and has greater potential for benefiting all children in the school.

 Some excellent histories you won’t want to miss: